grnet/synnefo/docs/compute-api-guide.rst

 * **cidr6**, and **gateway6** are IPv6 addresses

 * **public** should better not be used.
 If True, a 403 error is returned.

+* **project** (optional) is the project where the network is to be assigned.
+  If not given, user's base project is assumed (identified with the same uuid as the user).

 *Example Create Network Request Body: JSON*